martin-bucinskas/martinbdev/source/_posts/fhe-and-data-harvesting-market.md

 Simply put, FHE is currently quite inefficient.
 Some simple operations can take anywhere from seconds to hours<sup>[3]</sup>.
 There are trade-offs to speed it up, but at the cost of utility, and vice-versa, sacrificing performance for better utility.
 The security could also be traded for better performance and utility, but what's the point?
-This is sort of becomes quite similar to the CAP theorem within databases, where any distributed data store can only provide two of the following three
+This sort of becomes quite similar to the CAP theorem within databases, where any distributed data store can only provide two of the following three
 guarantees: consistency, availability, partition tolerance.
 Or in FHEs terms, performance, utility, protection.</p>

 # FHE and the big data market

 <p>An internet user may not think twice about the data that they share on the internet.
-However, the tin-foil security people will know how big the data harvesting market actually is.
+However, the tin-foil security people will know how big the big data market actually is.
 In U.S. alone, the big data market is estimated at $50.1 billion in 2021, with predictions that it will reach
 $234.6 billion by 2026<sup>[4]</sup>.</p>